-Nurofen Expressed is advertised as a product which is absorbed in the body twice as fast as standard ibuprofen tablets, although the evidence for this is not publicly available.
+Nurofen Expressed is advertised as a product that is absorbed in the body twice as fast as standard Ibuprofen tablets, although the evidence for this is not publicly available.

 6. Aspirin for migraine

-High dose of aspirin is an effective treatment for migraine headache; however, similarly to the treatment with ibuprofen, not all people may get sufficient response (Kirthi et al., 2013).
+A high dose of Aspirin is an effective treatment for migraine headaches; however, similarly to the treatment with Ibuprofen, not all people may get sufficient response (Kirthi et al., 2013).

-I previously reviewed codeine-containing products which can be purchased from pharmacies only.
+I previously reviewed Codeine-containing products that can be purchased from pharmacies only.
 Codeine-containing products have several restrictions when purchased over the counter, including: